Get Approved for up to $35,000 in 3 minutes

 Net Worth by Age

-When we are discussing the net worth or someone, we are essentially looking at their assets and liabilities.
+When we are discussing the net worth of someone, we are essentially looking at their assets and liabilities.
 The total amount of what an individual's assets are worth minus the liabilities (what they owe) is equal to their net worth.
-Because of this, people's net worth vary through different stages of life.
+Because of this, people's net worth varies through different stages of life.

-What isn’t considered in these numbers are lone-parent families, the economic families these numbers come from, and what part of Canada these numbers are seen.
-There are so many varying numbers that the median value just shows you where the center of the line is and that most Canadians sit on either side of it.
+What isn’t considered in these numbers are lone-parent families, the economic families from which these numbers come, and what part of Canada these numbers are seen.
+There are so many varying numbers that the median value just shows you where the center of the line is, and that most Canadians sit on either side of it.
 If you aren’t sure where your net worth sits, one way to find out is to check out a net worth calculator.
 Most financial institutions will have these on their website.

 What is Considered a Good Net Worth in Canada?